jaceconflenti/Red_Rocks/README.md

 3/4 		Decrease/Increase dim
 5 		Default viewing angle
 6 		Alternate viewing angle

+### Known Issues:
+* Sky - lines instead of stars, lines in day
+* Music? - I haven't spent the time yet to try and fix sound in my VM, so I'm not sure if music is working or not.

 ### Things I Spent Significant Time On
 * Skydome - I spent way too much time trying to create a far too complex sky.